Sadc takes over Tripartite economic group leadership

 “As I hand over to Sadc, the ratification of TFTA Agreement especially with Zambia, Zimbabwe, Comoros, Tanzania, Sudan, Eswatini and Malawi, is one of the activities that will need active follow-up,” said Ms Kapwepwe.

-With regards to addressing non-tariff barriers (NTBs), she said 25 member/partner states have established focal points and national monitoring committees who are currently utilizing the tripartite online monitoring, reporting and elimination mechanism.
+With regards to addressing non-tariff barriers (NTBs), she said 25 member/partner states have established focal points and national monitoring committees that are utilising the tripartite online monitoring, reporting and elimination mechanism.

 “Over this period, the tripartite NTBs short messaging (SMS) reporting tool was developed and rolled out.
 The tool is presently installed in four member/partner states namely: Comoros, Malawi, Zambia and Zimbabwe.
 Roll out to the rest of the member states will be necessary as will be sensitisation and monitoring to promote use of the tool by all stakeholders,” said Ms Kapwepwe in her report.

-“We may have to re-look at the tripartite implementation plans and prioritize what can be done in the prevailing environment that we are all in,” he said.
-Dr Mhlongo noted that the implementation of activities under the industrialization pillar has been slowed down by resource constraints.
+“We may have to re-look at the tripartite implementation plans and prioritise what can be done in the prevailing environment that we are all in,” he said.
+Dr Mhlongo noted that the implementation of activities under the industrialisation pillar has been slowed down by resource constraints.

 EAC secretary general Mr Mfumukeko appreciated the achievements under Comesa leadership and expressed confidence of further progress under Sadc.